Watch How Student Assignment Works

 - Students applying to grades K-5 will receive an offer to their attendance area school if space is available, or to the nearest school with openings.

 - Students applying to 6th grade will receive an offer to their feeder middle school if space is available, or to the school closest to their home with openings.

 - Students in grades 7-12 will receive an offer to the school closest to their home with openings if space is not available at their current school.

 - Students applying for a SFUSD language program can request to be assigned to the closest language program with openings (on the application), instead of the closest school with openings.

-- Students who only requested Lowell and/or RASOTA high schools, but did not get assigned to those schools, must contact the EPC to request other SFUSD high schools.
+- Students who only requested Ruth Asawa School of the Arts high school, but did not get assigned to those school, must contact the EPC to request other SFUSD high schools.